Post job

 Managed a team of 5-9 associates, keeping track of their training and certification progress.

-• While it may not be the most important skill, we found that many center manager duties rely on problem-solving skills.
-This example from a center manager explains why: "top executives need to identify and resolve issues within an organization."
-This resume example is just one of many ways center managers are able to utilize problem-solving skills: "resolved conflicts among the employees wrote performance appraisals and made work schedules twice a year. "
+Problem-solving skills.
+Many center manager duties rely on problem-solving skills. "top executives need to identify and resolve issues within an organization," so a center manager will need this skill often in their role.
+This resume example is just one of many ways center manager responsibilities rely on problem-solving skills: "resolved conflicts among the employees wrote performance appraisals and made work schedules twice a year. "

-• See the full list of center manager skills.
+See the full list of center manager skills

 Center Manager Resume